facebookBest Renovation Loan in Singapore (2026): The First-Time Homeowner Guide

 Teleport here:

 Disclaimer: The information provided by Seedly serves as an educational piece and is not intended to be personalised financial advice.
-Readers should always do their due diligence, consider their financial goals before committing to any financial product, and consult their financial advisor before making any decisions.
+Always do your own due diligence, consider your financial goals before committing to any financial product, and consult a qualified financial adviser if needed.

 How Do Renovation Loans Work in Singapore?

-As the name suggests, renovation loans are solely meant to finance your home renovations.
+As the name suggests, renovation loans are meant to finance renovation-related works for your home.

 What Can Renovation Loans Be Used to Pay For?